As the primary midwife at Midwifery Care, I bring 25 years of experience in women's health care to my practice.

 I could not be the successful midwife I am without the constant support and patience of my husband, Mike.
 Despite the demands of his own career in organic produce, he always seems to be available when the phone call comes, and when I return home tired and hungry.

-I am passionate about my work as a midwife and am eternally grateful to all the women and families who have invited me to be part of this most amazing event.
+I am passionate about my work as a midwife and am eternally grateful to all those who have invited me to be part of this most amazing event.